How to Diagnose Engine Misfires: Step-by-Step Guide

 Step 2: The Visual Detective Work

 Pop the hood and put on your detective hat.
-You're looking for obvious problems:
+You are looking for obvious problems:

 Check Your Spark Plugs